TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 In some Games like Left 4 Dead, Raft, Dead by Daylight and even Cemu Emulator it helped with my fps and lags a lot!<br/>
 This isn't a Game Changer just simple optimization so the CPU, RAM and GPU will have less work.

+Note: there is now also a Beta which has a new Priority System so when multiple Games run each one can have it's own Priority.<br/>
+It's currently still in work and will be changed.